ikeohachidi/flibber/README.md

 This is an experimental app built with React and Supabase.
 I'm just scratching an itch, it may become something...
 I don't know.
+If you're reading this sorry for the lack of a documentation, I'll get to that and also a major refactoring sooner or later.

 #### Available scripts as provided by Create React App